orbeon/orbeon-forms-doc/Form-Runner-~-Configuration-properties-~-Persistence.md

 > [[Home]] ▸ Form Runner ▸ [[Configuration Properties|Form Runner ~ Configuration Properties]]

+## Configuration properties

+For general documentation about configuration properties, see [[Configuration Properties |Installation ~ Configuration Properties]].

 ## Levels of configuration

 Storage for the persistence hierarchy can be configured at multiple levels: